paulfilkin/AHK-scripts/Misc. Powershell Toolkit Automation/README.md

 - **Hotkey**: The default hotkey for both scripts is `Ctrl + Shift + R`.
 You can change this by modifying the `^+r::` part of the script.
 Refer to the AutoHotkey documentation for different key combinations.
 - **Tray Icon**: You can customise the tray icon by replacing the path to the icon file in the `TraySetIcon` command in both scripts.
-- **Default Folder**: In `PowerShellScheduledLauncher.ahk`, modify the `defaultFolder` variable to point to the folder where your PowerShell scripts are stored.
+- **Default Folder**: In `powershell_elevated.ahk`, modify the `defaultFolder` variable to point to the folder where your PowerShell scripts are stored.
-- **Scheduled Task Name**: The `PowerShellScheduledLauncher.ahk` script uses the name of the PowerShell script (without the `.ps1` extension) as the task name.
+- **Scheduled Task Name**: The `powershell_elevated.ahk` script uses the name of the PowerShell script (without the `.ps1` extension) as the task name.
 Ensure that your scheduled task names match this format.

 ## Troubleshooting